xrdocs-migration/cnbng/_tutorials/cnbng-control-plane-openshift-deployment-guide.md

     commit
     ```

 1. Verify that the "system status percent-ready" is 83% using command "show system".
-This is because following four PODs are in init state and will be in Running state after Day-1 configuration.
+This is because following four PODs are in init state and can only be in Running state post Day-1 configuration.

 	<div class="highlighter-rouge">
     <pre class="highlight">